achaiah/stable_diffusion_docker/README.md

 # Stable Diffusion docker file

-This is a dockerized version of the project by [daswer123](https://github.com/daswer123/stable-diffusion-colab).
+This is a dockerized version of the project by [AUTOMATIC1111](https://github.com/AUTOMATIC1111/stable-diffusion-webui).

-The project now relies on [AUTOMATIC1111's](https://github.com/AUTOMATIC1111/stable-diffusion-webui) repo.
 The features of the UI are described [here](https://github.com/AUTOMATIC1111/stable-diffusion-webui-feature-showcase).

 This should go without saying but you need an NVIDIA graphics card with at least 8GB RAM.
-Rumor has it that you can run it even on 4GB but you will be very limited in your results.
+Rumor has it that you can run it even on 4GB but you will be limited in your results.

 ## Build

-Edit the `Dockerfile` and replace the `<HF Token Here>` with your HuggingFace token to access the stable-diffusion v1.5 models.
-Then build as you would any normal docker image.
+Build as you would any normal docker image.
 Image name can be whatever you want it to be (I called it `achaiah.local` in this case) E.g.:

 ```bash
 DOCKER_BUILDKIT=0 docker build -t achaiah.local/ai.inference.stable_diffusion_webui:latest -f Dockerfile .